Azure/Industrial-IoT/docs/modules/publisher.md

     docker build -f <docker-configfile-to-use> -t <your-container-name> .

 The `-f` option for `docker build` is optional and the default is to use Dockerfile.
-Docker also support building directly from a git repository, which means you also can build a Linux container by:

-    docker build -t <your-container-name> https://github.com/Azure/iot-edge-opc-publisher

 Note: if you want to have correct version information, please install [gitversion](https://gitversion.readthedocs.io/en/latest/) and run it with the following command line in the root of the repository: `gitversion  . /updateassemblyinfo /ensureassemblyinfo updateassemblyinfofilename opcpublisher/AssemblyInfo.cs`